NC State Extension Publications

 (Cercospora kikuchii)

 Symptoms.
 Initial signs of infection are found in the upper canopy on young leaves during pod-filling stages and into maturity.
-Affected leaves show irregularly shaped patches of purple to bronze discolorations, typically only on the leaf surface, resembling sunburn.
+Affected leaves show irregularly shaped patches of purple to bronze discolorations, typically only on the leaf surface, resembling sunburn and leaf scorch.
 Severe infections may result in premature defoliation of the uppermost leaves, while lower leaves remain green and attached to the plant.

-When seed is affected, a purple to pink discoloration may occur in small spots on the entire surface of the seed.
-Infected seed may also show no symptoms of infection.
-Resulting seedlings from infected seed will show symptoms of the disease, causing cotyledons to turn purple, shrivel, and drop.
+When seeds are affected, a purple to pink discoloration may occur in small spots or on the entire surface of the seed.
+Infected seed may also be asymptomatic.
+Seedlings from infected seed will show symptoms of the disease, causing cotyledons to turn purple, shrivel, and drop.
 Stem lesions may also form on seedlings, which can girdle and kill the seedling.
 Seedlings that survive produce stunted plants and limit yield potential.

 (Septoria glycines)